SAP/xml-tools/packages/ast-position/README.md

 Please see the [TypeScript Definitions](./api.d.ts) for full API details.

-Simply import/require the @xml-tools/ast-position package and use the utilities as defined in the APIs above.
+Simply import/require the @xml-tools/ast-position package and use the utilities as declared in the TypeScript signatures above.

 ## Support